How To Consolidate Student Loans

 About the Program

-The program was created to encourage educational pursuits by making otherwise unmanageable public and private loans practical for repayment and in a timely fashion.
+The program was created to encourage educational pursuits by making otherwise unmanageable public loans practical for repayment and in a timely fashion.
 With federal programs expending approximately $104 million in 2010-11, student loan consolidation has been a well-received solution to student debt management.

 When You'll Qualify